mbanagar/mbanagar.github.io/_pages/about.md

 News
 ======
+* [2021 May] Joined [Qualcomm Technologies, Inc.](https://www.qualcomm.com) as a summer system engineering intern.
+* [2021 May] Passed my Ph.D.
+Preliminary Exam.
+* [2021 May] Journal paper "3D Two-Hop Cellular Networks with Wireless Backhauled UAVs: Modeling and Fundamentals" is submited to *IEEE Transactions on Wireless Communications*.
+* [2021 April] Conference paper "Fundamentals of 3D Two-Hop Cellular Networks Analysis with Wireless Backhauled UAVs" is submited to *IEEE Global Communications Conference (GLOBECOM)*.
 * [2020 December] Book chapter "[Stochastic Geometry-Based Performance Analysis of Drone Cellular Networks](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781119575795.ch9)" in *[UAV Communications for 5G and Beyond](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119575795)* is published in Wiley.
 * [2020 September] Journal paper "[Impact of UAV Wobbling on the Air-to-Ground Wireless Channel](https://ieeexplore.ieee.org/abstract/document/9206092)" is published in *IEEE Transactions on Vehicular Technology*.
 * [2020 July] Journal paper "[Performance Characterization of Canonical Mobility Models in Drone Cellular Networks](https://ieeexplore.ieee.org/abstract/document/9078878)" is published in *IEEE Transactions on Wireless Communications*.